Avanade/Beef/samples/MyEf.Hr/README.md

-﻿# My.Hr APIs
+﻿# MyEf.Hr APIs

 The purpose of this sample is to demonstrate the usage of _Beef_ (and [_CoreEx_](https://github.com/Avanade/CoreEx) runtime) within the context of a fictitious Human Resources solution.
-The main intent is to show how _Beef_ can be used against a relational database (SQL Server) leveraging only Entity Framework (EF).
+The main intent is to show how _Beef_ can be used against a relational database (SQL Server) leveraging _only_ Entity Framework (EF).

 Also, it will demonstrate how the data can be shaped differently between the database and the entity to leverage both relational and object-oriented constructs to provide a natural consuming experience from the API that accounts for the [object-relational impedence mismatch](https://en.wikipedia.org/wiki/Object-relational_impedance_mismatch#:~:text=The%20object-relational%20impedance%20mismatch%20is%20a%20set%20of,to%20database%20tables%20defined%20by%20a%20relational%20schema.).